vapier/ncompress/README.md

 - The /bin/sh under Ultrix can't handle ${var:-str} so use ksh for the build script.

-- If there are any problems with the library function definitions in compress42.c define NOFUNCDEF (-DNOFUNCDEF=1) to disable the definitions.
-  IBM AIX (RS/6000) uses a different definitions of open(), define -D_IBMRT=1 to disable the open() definition.

 - The output if (N)compress 4.2 is not exactly the same as compress 4.0 because of different table reset point.
 The output of (N)compress 4.2 is 100% compatible with compress 4.0